jimminycricket42/School-Notes/Physical Sciences/Physics/Forces.md

 #### Friction Force
 Friction is the force with opposes the movement of an object.

-Friction has to do with the transfer of Electrons on static objects, and is a part of [[Electrostatics#Triboelectric charging through friction]].
+Friction has to do with the transfer of Electrons on static objects, and is a part of [[Methods of Gaining Charge#Triboelectric charging through friction]].

 #### Tension Force
 Tension force is the force applied on an object that is transmitted through string, rope, cable, or wire when it is pulled tight on both ends.